Why 60% of Your Marketing Experience Is Now a Liability

 Inspiration Questions

-What does continuous product-market fit mean for my business?
+What does '95% innovation time' mean for my team’s daily operations?

-How can AI infrastructure transform my marketing strategy in 2026?
+How can I rebuild my marketing strategy to stay relevant in 2026?

 Powered by Salespeak